VPAC/superlinux/supercomputingwithlinux.md

 The command `split -d -l100 filename newfilename` will split a file into new files of 100 lines indicated in order by a numeric suffix. e.g., `split -d -l100 quakes.csv newquakes`

 **Sort and Uniq**

 Again with a descriptive name, sort will organise a text file into an order specified by options and output to a specific file, if desired.
 The general syntax is `sort [option] [input file] -o [filename]`.
 Some of the options include -b (ignore beginning spaces), -d (use dictionary order, ignore punctuation), -m (merge two input files into one sorted output, and -r (sort in reverse order).
 An interesting option for sort is for natural language ordering (e.g., 1, 10, 2, 20); for this case use sort -g filename (generic) or -V (version number).

+The `sort` command also have a very useful option for sorting by columns.
+Delimites can be established with the `-t` option (e.g., `-t,` for comma separated values) and fields with the the `-k` option (e.g., sort by the second field in numeric order in a comma separated file would be `sort -t, -nk2 fiename.csv`)

-To filter repeated lines in a text file use uniq.
+To filter repeated lines in a text file use `uniq`.
 The standard syntax is `uniq [options] [input file] [output file]`.
 A simple example is `uniq repeats.txt unique.txt`.
 It is sometimes with sort to create a sorted file of unique lines, e.g., `sort repeats.txt | uniq > sortuniq.txt`, although `sort` also can do this with the `-u` option.

 ## 4.9 System Information Commands